weshebert20/express-routing-lesson/readme.md

 In the ``myRouter.js`` file, we need to let Node know that we want to return the router from this module, so we can use it in other places.
 This is done by using ``module.exports = router``.

 ### Use the router
 Inside of our main ``app.js`` we need to make sure our app uses the router.
-This is done by using ``app.use('\api', myRouter)``.
+This is done by using ``app.use('/api', myRouter)``.

-## Restful Routing - Intro
+## Restful Routing - Back End
 <!-- 11:35 10 minutes -->

 We are going to use the RESTful standard to build our web apps.
 REST stands for REpresentational State Transfer and is an organizational standard for web architecture designed "to induce performance, scalability, simplicity, modifiability, visibility, portability, and reliability," in the words of its author, Roy Thomas Fielding.

 So far, we've covered how to handle GET requests, but we can create callbacks for all types of requests.
-For example, if we want to create a restful controller for the resource cars, it would look like this:
+For example, if we want to create a  RESTful controller for the resource cars, it would look like this:

 ```javascript